dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

   ```

 These operators do not work on `Integer`s or `Double` values, although you can
-convert between `Natural` numbers and `Integer`s using the above built-in
+convert between `Natural` numbers and `Integer`s using built-in functions that
-functions.
+we will cover later in this tutorial.

-`Double`s are essentially "opaque", meaning that the only thing you can do with
+On the other hand, `Double`s are essentially "opaque", meaning that you cannot
-them is to render them as `Text`.
+perform any arithmetic with them.

 ## `Text`